naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 How to Deploy
 ~~~~~~~~~~~~~

+A detailed guide to deploying for the first time can be found in our `First Time Setup Guide <https://theopenexo.readthedocs.io/en/latest/FirstTimeStartUp.html>`__.

 First, you will need to connect the physical components.

 #.
 Mount the motors on the system as appropriate.